 Another way to find the right psi is to observe your bike’s handling characteristics.
 Using high-psi tires on a new pavement will give you the smoothest ride, while lower-psi tires will cause poor traction and a harsh ride.
 Similarly, a low-psi tire will cause poor handling and could cause pinch flats or damage the tire carcass.

-Choosing the right pressure for your bicycle tires is essential to ensuring that your motorcycle performs to its fullest potential.
+The right pressure for your tires is essential to ensuring that your motorcycle performs to its fullest potential.
 Inadequate tire pressure can cause problems including accidents.
 Therefore, you must check your bike tires on a daily basis to ensure that they’re properly inflated.
 In addition, it is advisable to carry a tire pressure gauge with you when riding.
-To make it easier for you, schedule your bicycle rides to include a gas station.

 The correct tire pressure depends on several factors, including the type of bike and rider weight.
 In general, higher tire pressure means less rolling resistance.
 A bike tire with the correct pressure conforms to bumps and absorbs shocks, while an underinflated tire carries more impact, resulting in a less comfortable ride.
 While it may seem easier to ride with a low tire pressure, it will be uncomfortable and less efficient.

-The tire pressure recommended on a bike’s sidewall is based on the average weight of a male rider of 160 pounds.
-The same recommendation does not apply to riders of lighter weight.
+Recommended tire pressure on a bike’s sidewall is based on the average weight of a male rider of 160 pounds.
+Same recommendation does not apply to riders of lighter weight.
 The PSI of a bike tire can vary depending on rider weight and type of terrain.
 If the rider is heavier, then the tires should be inflated higher.
 For lighter riders, however, the tires should be inflated lower.